Szor54/RPA-Primer-Program-2.0/setup.md

 ## Summary

-This README guided you through:
+This setup guided you through:

 1. Installing **Docker** and **VSCode**.
 2. Using **Remote Containers** to build an isolated development environment.